 Full year results similar to Q4 when NJ ranked 37th in the US

-On December 17th, the United States Bureau of Economic Analysis issued its report on the Personal Income by State for the 3rd Quarter of 2021, covering July through September.
-Dr. Charles Steindel, former Chief Economist of the New Jersey Treasury, analyzed the report for GSI:
+On March 23rd, the U.S. Bureau of Economic Analysis released the State Annual Personal Income, 2021 (Preliminary) and State Quarterly Personal Income, 4th Quarter 2021.
+Dr. Charles Steindel, former Chief Economist of the State of New Jersey, analyzed the report for the Garden State Initiative:

 The US Bureau of Economic Analysis has reported that aggregate personal income of New Jersey residents fell at a .6% annual rate in the fourth quarter of 2021.
 This was considerably below the national growth rate of 2.4% and ranked us 40th in the nation.

 However, there was a silver lining in the details: “Net earnings,” a measure that includes the compensation paid to workers in New Jersey, plus the profits of noncorporate businesses, grew at a strong 8.9% pace, which was a bit higher than the 8.1% national figure.
 The drop in overall personal income was due to a pronounced decline in transfer payments (more than double the national rate), reflecting the ongoing withdrawal of federal COVID support to individuals.